 Nonreligious childhood: Growing up unbelieving in contemporary britain

-PI: Dr Anna Strhan, Religious Studies, University of Kent, UK
+PI: Dr Anna Strhan, Sociology, University of York

-Dr Anna Strhan, University of Kent, UK (Principal Investigator)
+Dr Anna Strhan, University of York, UK (Principal Investigator)

 Dates: 1 August 2017- 28 February 2019